Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-18-notes_plan.md

 2. keep track of research projects in llm, gnn, and image segmentation
 3. apply for relevant jobs and summer research internship

+## 10. LLM system research project - weekly notes:
+### w11
+1. read relevant articles: one paper and one medium post
+2. ask the professor about the related background knowledge
+3. keep deploying alpa serving systems.